 Still, it’s only a dream – right?

-Jung believed that the psyche uses dreams in an effort to achieve balance.
-So, dreamers that experienced dreams of rising above were, in their waking lives, bogged down in the mundane (in its original sense of ‘earthly’) problems of their day-to-day life.
+Most modern analyses link positive dreams of flying with a dreamer’s yearning for freedom, with the brain attempting to find novel ways of overcoming our problems.
+For example, famed Psychologist Carl Jung believed that the psyche uses dreams to achieve balance.
+So, dreamers that experienced dreams of rising above were, in their waking lives, weighed down by the mundane (in its original sense of ‘earthly’) problems of their day-to-day life.

 From flying in a futuristic vehicle to flying over water or just simply through the sky, Superman-esque, there are meanings behind each.
 Let’s explore some of these in more detail:

 Dreams that stay with us may not always hold a secret meaning.
-But as our brains use sleep to process our day-to-day existence, it pays to offer especially vivid or troubling dreams closer attention than we do.
-For that reason, looking at dreams of flying with historic analysis in mind can help dreamers to focus their self-reflection and find solutions that might not otherwise present themselves.
+But as our brains use sleep to process our day-to-day existence, it pays to offer incredibly vivid or troubling dreams closer attention than we do.
+For that reason, looking at dreams of flying with historical analysis in mind can help dreamers to focus their self-reflection and find solutions that might not otherwise present themselves.

-For those that dream of flying, that means identifying issues that we may be putting off but have the tools to deal with or to look for new approaches to issues that have been with us for a while.
+For those that dream of flying, that means identifying issues that we may be putting off but have the tools to deal with or looking for new approaches to problems that have been with us for a while.

-The way to fly, according to Douglas Adams in The Hitchhiker’s Guide to the Galaxy is to ‘throw yourself at the ground and miss’ – simple really.
-Surrounded by birds and other flying creatures, it’s no wonder that flying has played a part in the human dreamscape since pre-history – it became such an obsession for Leonardo Da Vinci, that he designed the first helicopter and glider and features flying machines in many of his paintings.
+According to Douglas Adams in The Hitchhiker’s Guide to the Galaxy, the way to fly is to ‘throw yourself at the ground and miss’ – simply.
+Surrounded by birds and other flying creatures, it’s no wonder that flying has played a part in the human dreamscape since pre-history – it became such an obsession for Leonardo Da Vinci that he designed the first helicopter and glider and featured flying machines in many of his paintings.